On Erasure Combinatorial Batch Codes: Erasure combinatorial batch codes

 Solutions to Question~\ref{q1} are provided by \defn{combinatorial batch codes}, which were introduced by Paterson, Stinson, and Wei~\cite{psw} and have been the subject of several subsequent papers~\cite{brualdi,tuza3,tuza,tuza2}.
-Although we will not directly use combinatorial batch codes here, we state their definition for comparison with our definition of combinatorial batch codes with redundancy in the next section.
+Although we will not directly use combinatorial batch codes here, we state their definition for comparison with the definition of erasure combinatorial batch codes.